-While UT Southwestern Medical Center health care professionals are relentlessly investigating new treatments to improve and save lives, as an organization we’re striving to make better environmental choices to save our planet.
+While UT Southwestern Medical Center health care professionals relentlessly work to save lives, the university strives to make better environmental choices to save our planet.

 To that end, new construction is designed to meet the highest environmental standards:

 - The new William P. Clements Jr. University Hospital is being built to achieve Leadership in Energy & Environmental Design (LEED) certification.
-LEED, created by the U.S. Green Building Council, allows building projects to earn points for satisfying specific criteria, including areas such as sustainable sites, water efficiency, energy performance, recycled and low emitting materials, and innovative design.
+LEED, created by the U.S. Green Building Council, allows building projects to earn points for satisfying specific criteria, such as sustainable sites, water efficiency, energy performance, use of recycled and low-emitting materials, and innovative design.

 - The new research tower on the North Campus is constructed to receive a LEED Silver level by incorporating such conservation measures as a rainwater recapture system and windows that will radiate heat back into the building during the winter, while reflecting infrared heat radiation from the sun in the summer.

 For more information about UT Southwestern facilities and construction projects, please visit Facilities Management.

 UT Southwestern has implemented several programs to protect natural resources and harness renewable energy.

 - Our carpool program helps employees lower gasoline usage and reduce automotive pollution.